wolfSSL/documentation/wolfBoot/src/chapter06.md

 ### Symmetric encryption algorithms

-Encryption can be enabled in wolfBoot using `ENCRYPT=1`.

 The default algorithm used to encrypt and decrypt data in external partitions is Chacha20-256.
-AES-128 and AES-256 options are also available and can be selected using  `ENCRYPT_WITH_AES128=1` or `ENCRYPT_WITH_AES256=1`

-### Chacha20-256

-When ChaCha20 is selected:

  - The `key` provided to `wolfBoot_set_encrypt_key()` must be exactly 32 Bytes long.
  - The `nonce` argument must be a 96-bit (12 Bytes) randomly generated buffer, to be used as IV for encryption and decryption.

+AES-128 and AES-256 are also supported.
+AES is used in counter mode.
+AES-128 and AES-256 have a key length of 16 and 32 bytes respectively, and the IV size is 16 bytes long in both cases.

-#### Example usage with ChaCha20-256
+### Example usage

+To compile wolfBoot with encryption support, use the option `ENCRYPT=1`.

+By default, this also selects `ENCRYPT_WITH_CHACHA=1`.
+To use AES encryption instead, select `ENCRYPT_WITH_AES128=1` or `ENCRYPT_WITH_AES256=1`.

+### Signing and encrypting the update bundle with ChaCha20-256

-The `sign.py` tool can sign and encrypt the image with a single command.
-The encryption secret is provided in a binary file that should contain a concatenation of a 32B ChaCha-256 key and a 12B nonce.
+The `sign` tool can sign and encrypt the image with a single command.
+In case of chacha20, the encryption secret is provided in a binary file that should contain a concatenation of a 32B ChaCha-256 key and a 12B nonce.

 In the examples provided, the test application uses the following parameters: